Skip to content

 This entities2.xml entry will add a familiar entity, aptly named "Friend Frankie", with some simple attributes.
 Note that the items.xml entry and the entities2.xml entry do not need to have the same name; it is only for convenience.

 For the variant, it can be any arbitrary value not taken up by an existing vanilla familiar.
 Available variants are 131-199, 244-899, and 901-4095.
-You can also omit the variant entirely to have it auto-assign an available variant.
+You can also omit the variant entirely to have the game auto-assign an available variant.

 1